avoigtma/openshift-certmonger/README.md

 Unless the example for self-signed certificates is used, the Job requesting the certificate requires to have the corporate root CA (public key part) to be part of the container's trust store.

 A Secret is used to hold the root CA which is mounted to the Job Pod.
-At this point also make sure the the `trustedCA` bundle is set in the clusters proxy configuration and that the CA's `ca.crt` file is saved in the DER format.
+At this point also make sure that the `trustedCA` bundle is set in the clusters proxy configuration and that the CA's `ca.crt` file is saved in the DER format.

 ```shell
 oc create secret -n certificate-tool generic ca-secret --from-file=ca.crt=/path/to/ca.crt